VictorLorenz/FTIR/README.md

 # FTIR
-Tools for the analysis of FTIR spectroscopic data
+Matlab-based tools for the analysis of FTIR spectroscopic data